TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 Let's begin with some definitions.

-A *namespace* is a mapping from names to objects.
+A *namespace* is a mapping kutoka names to objects.
 Most namespaces are currently implemented as Python dictionaries, but that's normally not noticeable in any way (except for performance), and it may change in the future.
 Examples of namespaces are: the set of built-in names (containing functions such as :func:`abs`, and